Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 Standing overhead dumbbell tricep extension is a great way to add resistance and increase the intensity of your tricep workout.

-4. Pause briefly at the bottom of the movement, then press the weight back up to the starting position.
+7. After a brief pause at the bottom of the movement, proceed to press the weight back up to the initial position.

 Know More: 21 Best Triceps Exercises for Muscle Mass and Strength